jiavila/hpc-client-1/contributing.md

 ## Adding a contribution

-Every contribution should be associated with a ticket on the GEAR JIRA board, or be a hotfix.
+Every contribution should be associated with a ticket on the GEAR JIRA board, or be a hotfix (for Flywheel internal development).
 You should contribute by creating a branch titled with either `hotfix-<hotfix_name` or `GEAR-<gear_num>-<description>`.
 For now, other branch names will be accepted, but soon branch names will be rejected if they don't follow this pattern.

-When contributing, make a Merge Request against the main branch.
+After pushing local changes to your forked repo, you can create a pull request back to the HPC Client repo through the github UI.

 ### Merge requests